downfa11/cursus/docs/core/README.md

 # Core Systems

-This document provides a detailed technical overview of the three major subsystems that comprise go-broker's core functionality:
+This document provides a detailed technical overview of the three major subsystems that comprise cursus's core functionality:
 - the Server System, Topic Management System, and Disk Persistence System.

 Each system operates semi-independently while integrating through well-defined interfaces to provide a complete message broker implementation

 For details about message flow through these systems, see [Message Flow](./message-flow.md).
-For information about getting started with go-broker, see [Getting Started](../user-guide/README.md).
+For information about getting started with cursus, see [Getting Started](../user-guide/README.md).

 ## System Architecture Overview

-The go-broker architecture consists of three primary systems that work together to provide message broker functionality:
+The cursus architecture consists of three primary systems that work together to provide message broker functionality:

 | System                   | Primary Component                                      | Responsibility                                       |
 |--------------------------|---------------------------------------------------------|------------------------------------------------------|